felixeverstorm91/EZ-Unwrap-for-Blender/README.md

 3. Open the **UV menu > Unwrap > EZ Unwrap**.
 4. Your selection will be unwrapped and assigned a cyan-highlighted material.

-## 📸 Screenshots
-_Add a screenshot or GIF here showing the menu entry and the cyan material applied._

 ## 📜 License
 This project is licensed under the **AGPL-3.0** License – see the [LICENSE](LICENSE) file for details.